Spektr: Development

+Details

+Spektr carried scientific instruments to monitor radiation, measure cloud altitudes and atmospheric constituents on Earth, and to detect interstellar gases.
 These experiments would have been a continuation of the research aboard a top-secret TKS-M module, which docked to Salyut 7 in 1985.
 However, with the end of the Cold War and the shrinking of Russia's space budget, the module was stuck on the ground.

 In the mid-1990s with the return of US-Russian cooperation in space, NASA agreed to provide funds to complete the Spektr and Priroda modules in exchange for having 600 to 700 kg of US experiments installed.
 The Oktava military component was replaced with a conical mounting area for two additional solar arrays.
 The airlock for the Oktava targets to be used instead to expose experiments to the vacuum of space.

 Once in orbit, Spektr served as the living quarters for American astronauts until the collision in late June 1997.

 Collision

 Damaged solar arrays on Spektr module following a collision with an uncrewed Progress spacecraft in September 1997.
-In this space rendezvous gone wrong, the Progress collided with Mir, beginning a depressurization that was halted by closing the hatch to Spektr.
+The collision caused a depressurization that was halted by closing the hatch to Spektr.

 On June 25, 1997, the Progress M-34 spacecraft crashed into Spektr while doing an experimental docking maneuver with the Kvant-1 module.
 The collision damaged one of Spektr's solar arrays and punctured the hull, causing a relatively slow leak.
 The crew had enough time to install a hatch cover and seal the module off to prevent depressurization of the entire Mir station.
 To seal the module, the crew had to remove the cables that were routed through the (open) hatchway, including the power cables from Spektr's solar panels.

 An internal spacewalk in the Spektr module in August 1997 by cosmonauts Anatoly Solovyov and Pavel Vinogradov, from Soyuz TM-26, succeeded in restoring these power connections by installing a modified hatch cover to allow the power cables to pass through the hatch when it was in the closed position.

 In a second internal spacewalk in October they connected two of the panels to a computer system to allow the panels to be controlled remotely and align with the Sun.
 These modifications allowed power generation to return to approximately 70% of the pre-collision generation capability.

 Spektr was left depressurized and isolated from the remainder of the Mir complex.